siduction/sidu-manual/data/en/0000-welcome_en.md

 To get help for a specific pre-installed or self-installed application program (also called a package), it is best to consult the FAQs, online manuals or forums on the home page or help menu of the application.

 Almost all application programs offer assistance by means of an associated "*Manual-Page*" (short manpage).
-It is called in the terminal by the command **`man <package name>`**.
+It is called in the terminal by the command **`man <package_name>`**.
 You can also check if there is documentation in */usr/share/doc/\<packagename\>*.

 ### Copyright Legal and License Notices

-All rights © 2006-2021 of the siduction-manual are licensed under the [GNU Free Documentation License](https://gnu.org/licenses/fdl.txt).
+All rights © 2006-2022 of the siduction-manual are licensed under the [GNU Free Documentation License](https://gnu.org/licenses/fdl.txt).
 This permits copying, distribution and/or modification of the document under the terms of the GNU Free Document License version 1.3 or later (as published by the Free Software Foundation); without Invariant Sections and without Cover Texts (Front-Cover Texts, Back-Cover Texts).

 The rights of protected trademarks or copyrights belong to the respective owners, regardless of whether this is noted or not.